darcyinc/darcy/apps/darcy/README.md

 - `lint`: Ensures codebase formatting adheres to the Biome standards.
 - `format`: Automatically formats and rectifies codebase issues using Biome.

-## How to migrate the database

-To migrate the database, you must start the PostgreSQL container with `docker-compose up db` and then run `pnpm prisma migrate deploy`.

 ## Technologies

 - [React](https://react.dev/)